OzzyHelix/virtio-guide/in-depth_guide-rewrite.md

      ```

 3. **Configure Network for Scream**
-   - Set up a network bridge or NAT on the VM.
+   - Set up a network bridge or NAT on the VM. this can be done with cockpit
-   - Run:
+   - to install cockpit run `sudo pacman -Sy cockpit && sudo systemctl enable --now cockpit.socket`
+   - you can then go to http://localhost:9090 in your browser and go to the networking tab and create a network bridge with your ethernet adaptor
+   - Once you've done that run:
      ```bash
      scream -i <virtual_network>
      ```
-   - Optionally, create a bash alias for convenience.
+   - Optionally, create a bash alias for convenience or create a script and have it start with your desktop.

 ### Attaching Hardware to the VM